ecbush/xenoGI/README.rst

 * ``calcScores`` calculates similarity and synteny scores between genes in the strains.
 It is also (mostly) parallelized.

-* ``makeFamilies`` calculates gene families using blast, FastTree, and a customized variant of the DTL reconciliation algorithm called DTLOR.
+* ``makeFamilies`` calculates gene families using blast, FastTree, GeneRax (optionally), and a customized variant of the DTL reconciliation algorithm called DTLOR.
 This approach considers synteny in the family formation process.

 * ``makeIslands`` groups families according to their origin, putting families with a common origin together as islands.
 It is partly parallelized.